alshival/MyMIDI/README.md

 <img src="https://github.com/alshival/MyMIDI/blob/main/media/IMG_20240406_140035397.jpg">
 <img src="https://github.com/alshival/MyMIDI/blob/main/media/IMG_20240405_1927445722.jpg">

 Out of the box, it is set up for handling multi-channel audio via SteelSeries Sonar, though code is in place if you wish to adjust volume using standard windows.
 You'll have to comment out the lines of code that handle Sonar and uncomment the Windows volume control.
+Currently, MyMIDI only supports SteelSeries Sonar on classic mode, meaning Sonar's Streamer Mode is not yet operational, though it is in the works.

 <img src="https://github.com/alshival/MyMIDI/blob/main/media/demo.gif">